aws-samples/SecurityHub-Multiaccount-UpdateControls/README.md

 ![](./img//media/image12.png)

-If you have feedback about this post, submit comments in the Comments section below.
 If you have trouble with the scripts then please open an issue in GitHub.